 Martin & Francis Lehnis Railroad Museum opened September, 2007.
 The Museum exhibits the railroad history of Brownwood, Central Texas, and the American Southwest.
 The exhibit includes railroad lenterns, model trains of all sizes and ages, railroad equipment, interactive telegraph equipment used to send telegraph messages, railroad videos, photographs of railroad employees, structures and trains, and the sights and sounds of trains, trains, trains!
 The first Saturday of every month is Family Day with special programs and discounted admission.

 Brown County Museum of History

-The Brown County Museum (formerly the old Brown County Jail) is located near the Brown County Court House and resembles an ancient Euopean castle in its design.
-It was built in 1902 by English-born stone mason William F. Morton.
-The jail's capacity was designed to house 75 inmate, but that capacity was often exceeded during the days of Camp Bowie.
+The Brown County Museum (formerly the old Brown County Jail) is located at 212 N. Broadway near the Brown County Courthouse.
+It resembles an ancient European castle in its design.
+It was completed in 1903 by Englishman stone mason, William F. Morton.
 The building has 4 stories with the third floor containing a trap door and lever for executions.

 36th Division Memorial Park

 Camp Bowie in Brownwood was a vital military training center during WWII.
 Today there is a memorial park displaying military equipment and vehicles used during WWII through Vietnam honoring the role the United States Military has played in the history and development of Brownwood.

 For more information on Camp Bowie click here.